-- Presenter: Jim Ruff - Summary: The climate change sub-strategy in the Council's 2014 Fish and Wildlife Program calls on the federal action agencies, in coordination and collaboration with others, to "assess whether climate change effects are altering or are likely to alter critical river flows, water temperatures or other habitat attributes in a way that could significantly affect fish and wildlife important to the program."
+- Presenter: Lynn Palensky and Julie Ammann, Corps of Engineers, Chief of Reservoir Control Center - Summary: The climate change sub-strategy in the Council's 2014 Fish and Wildlife Program calls on the federal action agencies, in coordination and collaboration with others, to "assess whether climate change effects are altering or are likely to alter critical river flows, water temperatures or other habitat attributes in a way that could significantly affect fish and wildlife important to the program."
 The program also states "the Council supports ongoing studies and development of assessment methods by the federal action agencies and others.
 Further, the Council requests other entities to collaborate with the federal action agencies on this work."
 In order to take into account the potential effects of climate change, the region needs to evaluate future hydrologic and temperature alterations associated with climate change.

 A key aspect of such an assessment is for the federal and non-federal hydropower project operators to work collaboratively to complete the water temperature modeling capabilities in the mid-Columbia reach of the mainstem Columbia River from Grand Coulee Dam through the Hanford Reach.
-In September, the fish and wildlife committee recommended the Council should prepare and send a letter (attached) to the Corps of Engineers and the mid-Columbia PUDs that would: a)
+In December 2015, the Council sent a letter (attached) to the

-acknowledge and compliment their ongoing water temperature modeling efforts; b) urge completion of those modeling efforts in individual river reaches; and c) encourage development of a Columbia Basin systemwide water temperature model for the mainstem Columbia and Snake Rivers.
+Corps of Engineers (COE) and the mid-Columbia PUDs that would: a) acknowledge and compliment their ongoing water temperature modeling efforts; b) urge completion of those modeling efforts in individual river reaches; and c) encourage development of a Columbia Basin systemwide water temperature model for the mainstem Columbia and Snake Rivers.
+The COE send a response to the Council's letter in March 2016 (attached).